-As addressed in Section G. below, the Receiver continues to recommend that the Court refrain from lifting the stay of litigation against the Receivership Entity and related parties, at least until the immediate insurance coverage issues including those of priority rights to the insurance policy proceeds are resolved.
+As addressed in Section I. below, the Receiver continues to recommend that the Court refrain from lifting the stay of litigation against the Receivership Entity and related parties, at least until the immediate insurance coverage issues including those of priority rights to the insurance policy proceeds are fully and finally resolved and the claims process has been completed, which is the venue the Receiver believes is most appropriate and efficient to consider and adjudicate any unresolved claims against the Receivership Entity.

-Contemporaneous with a later recommendation to lift the stay of litigation against the Receivership Entity, the Receiver will file a motion to establish an orderly discovery process including reasonable limitations upon the discovery that may be directed to the Receivership Entity.
-Obviously, the Receivership Estate would be unnecessarily diminished by subjecting the Receiver, FTI personnel, remaining Aequitas employees and the Receivership Entity's engaged professionals to duplicative discovery in multiple lawsuits.
-The Receiver has addressed these concerns to counsel for investor claimants who support the general premise that discovery directed to the Receivership Entity must be organized and reasonably limited to avoid unnecessary depletion of the Receivership Estate.
+Contemporaneous with a later recommendation to lift the stay of litigation, the Receiver will file a motion to establish an orderly discovery process including reasonable limitations upon the discovery that may be directed to the Receivership Entity.
+Obviously, the Receivership estate would be unnecessarily diminished by subjecting the Receiver, FTI personnel, remaining Aequitas employees and the Receivership Entity's engaged professionals to duplicative discovery in multiple lawsuits.

-F. Criminal Actions and SEC Investigations
+H. Criminal Actions and SEC Investigations